ARTIST STATEMENT:

 Bio:

-Sandra Hopkins is a fiber artist who lives in Northern Colorado.
-During a season of healing from personal trauma, she put up her paintbrushes and pulled down her grandmother’s sewing machine.
+Born in upstate New York, Sandra is a largely self-taught artist.
+During a season of healing from trauma, she put up her paintbrushes and pulled down her grandmother’s sewing machine.
 As she sewed, she was unable to throw out scraps and remnants of fabric, hoping to find a way not to waste anything.
 Those remnants held histories and symbolized people in their perceived raggedness.
-In her art, Sandra reclaims scraps and quilts them together restoring and witnessing to wholeness, or holiness, revealed in disconnected, ordinary histories.
+This led to a deep belief in the power of art to make the invisible visible — opening us to restoration and healing.
+Sandra now works in reclaimed materials, with a focus on fiber and textiles as medium.